adline-st/555-rtc-ios-sdk/README.md

 ## End an Active Call

-User need to *hangup* API to end the active call.
+Users need to *hangup* API to end the active call.

 ```swift
 Rtc555Voice.hangup(callId: callId)